New vaccine aims to stop Virus-Linked cancers in organ transplant patients

 Summary

-This early-stage trial tests a vaccine (OSU-2131) designed to help the immune system fight Epstein-Barr virus (EBV), which can cause cancer in people with weakened immune systems.
-The study includes healthy volunteers and patients waiting for a solid organ transplant, who are at higher risk due to anti-rejection drugs.
-The goal is to see if the vaccine is safe and triggers a strong immune response against EBV.
+This early-stage trial tests a vaccine called OSU-2131, designed to help the immune system fight Epstein-Barr virus (EBV).
+EBV can cause cancers in people who have weakened immune systems, such as those awaiting organ transplants.
+The study includes healthy volunteers and transplant candidates to see if the vaccine is safe and triggers an immune response.

 Get updates